 Our financials are reviewed monthly by the executive committee of our board of directors and our financial statements are audited annually by independent public auditors.
-We are also members of the Canadian Council of Christian Charities and qualify for their financial seal of approval.
+We are also members of the Canadian Centre for Christian Charties and qualify for their financial seal of approval.

 We are committed to keeping our donors informed of our progress and the impact that their donations have through regular reporting.
 We do this online through testimonies from Canadian families and through our donor newsletter, inFocus, published three times a year.

 We are stewards of all the resources God entrusts to us and we're accountable to our ministry partners, and to God, for how we use all that we receive.
-That's why we're certified members of the Canadian Council of Christian Charities (CCCC), an independent standards setting organization.
+That's why we're certified members of the Canadian Centre for Christian Charities (CCCC), an independent standards setting organization.

 We are re-accredited every year and we closely adhere to the CCCC Standards of Organizational Integrity and Accountability.